-The FY 2012-13 budget estimates appropriations totaling \$2,440,757 with sufficient funds to pay for those services; this is an increase of 1.86% from FY 2011-12 and includes continuing projects to help streamline government and regulatory functions.
+The FY 2013-14 budget estimates appropriations totaling \$2,450,043 with sufficient funds to pay for those services; this is an overall increase of less than one percent from FY 2012-13 and includes continuing projects to help streamline government and regulatory functions.
 The District contracts all of its services from the Mojave Desert Air Quality Management District (MDAQMD).
-Under this contract, the MDAQMD will provide the full time equivalent (FTE) of 8 employees.
+Under this contract, the MDAQMD will provide the full time equivalent (FTE) of nearly 8 employees.

-The AVAQMD is a service based agency in which program staff (salaries and benefits) will comprise 80% of the total expenditure budget.
-Revenues are projected to be \$2,259,890, a 2.24% increase over last year's projections.
+The AVAQMD is a service based agency in which program staff (salaries and benefits) will comprise 81% of the total expenditure budget.
+Revenues are projected to be \$2,342,540; a 3.66% increase over last year's projections due in part to a 12% fee increase adopted by the Governing Board for implementation January 1, 2014.